Does this sound familiar?

 Write it down.
 (Or type it out…your choice!)

-This does NOT mean you get into what it does, explain the virtues, the value, or anything more that what it is.
+This does NOT mean you get into what it does, explain the virtues, the value, the components, or anything more that what it is.
 Just answer the question – what is it?
 Nothing more, nothing less.

 When you do this for the first time, it’s hard.
 Your answer will use too many words.
 You’ll find you answer way more things than just, “What is it?”